Isaac Promise: Former Nigeria international dies at age 31 | Goal.com

 A message from Austin Bold FC Chairman Bobby Epstein pic.twitter.com/9uEomI5Ez3— Austin Bold FC (@AustinBoldFC) October 3, 2019

-He captained Nigeria to the 2003 Fifa U17 World Cup held in Finland, as well as the 2005 Fifa U20 World Cup in the Netherland where the Flying Eagles were runners-up to Argentina.
+He captained Nigeria to the 2003 Fifa U17 World Cup held in Finland, as well as the 2005 Fifa U20 World Cup in the Netherlands where the Flying Eagles were runners-up to Argentina.

 At the 2008 Olympics, he played a key role in Nigeria’s silver finish in Beijing – scoring in the 2-1 triumph over USA in the preliminary round.